dresswithpockets/MilkCanvas/readme.md

 # Welcome

-Thank you for using MilkCanvas for your interactive tiwtch bot needs <3
+Thank you for using MilkCanvas for your interactive twitch bot needs <3

 MilkCanvas is rolling release. this means that features are addes as they're implemented and tested with integration.